dennisrazumovsky/precizer/README.ru.md

 # Precizer

-The program is distributed under the [CC-BY-SA (Creative Commons Share Alike) license](https://creativecommons.org/licenses/by/4.0/).
+The program is distributed under the [CC0 (Creative Commons Share Alike) license](https://creativecommons.org/publicdomain/zero/1.0/).
 The author is not responsible for any use of the source code or the entire program.
 Anyone who uses the code or program uses it at their own risk.

 ## КРАТКО